The Knox event taxonomy.

 The list of identifiers is public on this page and at /bonis/agent-feed.json.
 The implementation that produces, anchors, verifies, and chains records under those identifiers is the Bonis Systems source tree.
 Operators who instrument their own emit path under canonical identifiers and anchor through the public Knox endpoints participate in the same chain.
 The vocabulary is open for citation, alignment, and reference.
 Knox is the audit primitive; AAM is the category.
 The taxonomy is the schema of action types under both.

-The taxonomy grows; this page is the snapshot at the publication date.
+The taxonomy grows; this page is rendered from the canonical source at build time.

 The canonical taxonomy is monotonic.
 New event types expand the list; existing types are not renamed or repurposed.
-The number on this page (98) is the count as of 2026-04-28.
+The number on this page (144) is derived from src/lib/knox-event-types.ts at build time and reflects the canonical count as of 2026-05-14.
 Subsequent expansions are published in the same canonical source and mirrored at /bonis/agent-feed.json.
 Court or regulatory citations should reference both the event identifier and the anchor sequence; verification does not depend on whether the taxonomy has expanded since.

 USPTO provisional applications, inventor of record Jonis Aaron Fields: 64/038,359 (Knox · 2026-04-13), 64/012,440 (TerraVault · 2026-03-21), 64/036,498 (TrustAI · 2026-04-11), 64/002,221 (HealthAgent · 2026-03-11), 64/013,240 (DealMatcher · 2026-03-22).
 Provisionals are priority-date footnotes; the operating moat is shipping code, public anchors, and open-standard alignment.
 Bonis Systems LLC · UEI R2BPJDC5CBA3 · CAGE 1TSP2.